zjs123/EvoExplore/README.md

 ## Datasets

-There are three datasets used in our experiment:YAGO11K, WIKIDATA12K and WIKIDATA36K. facts of each datases have time annotation, which is formed as "[start_time , end_time]".
+There are three datasets used in our experiment:YAGO11K, WIKIDATA12K and WIKIDATA36K. facts of each datases are formed as "[start_time , end_time]".
 Each data folder has six files:

 -entity2id.txt: the first column is entity name, and second column is index of entity.